mattsemar/dsp-bottleneck/README.md

 * xiaoye97-LDBTool

 ## Changelog

+### v0.1.1
+Bugfix: reduced the frequency of computation for planetary production/consumption to address some reported UI lag (thanks to thedoc31 for report)

 ### v0.1.0
 Feature: added support for filtering only precursors that are needed (hold control when clicking the precursor filter)